mariusz-schimke/GiGraph/README.md

-### Edge groups
+### Endpoint groups

-Edge groups join a single node to multiple nodes, multiple nodes to a single node, or multiple nodes to multiple nodes.
-The examples below present each of these use cases.
-An edge group may be understood as a simpler way to specify multiple edges with the assumption that all of them share one list of attributes.
-The other way is adding individual edges to an edge collection separately, with the head or tail node repeated multiple times.
+And edge joins two endpoints (nodes), however, in some cases you may want to join one endpoint to multiple endpoints or multiple endpoints to multiple endpoints.
+To achieve that, you may either specify multiple edges having the same node identifier as their head or tail endpoint, or simply use an endpoint group as the head and/or tail instead of a single node identifier.
+This single edge definition will actually render multiple edges.
+Note, however, that all these edges share one list of attributes, so when you set them, they will be applied to all these edges.

-There are two types that represent edge groups: *DotEndpointGroup* and *DotSubgraphEndpoint*.
-They may be used interchangeably, but the former enables specifying a port for any endpoint, which is not possible when *DotSubgraphEndpoint* is used.
+There are two types that represent endpoint groups: *DotEndpointGroup* and *DotSubgraphEndpoint*.
+They may be used interchangeably, but the former enables you to specify a port for any endpoint in the group, which is not possible when *DotSubgraphEndpoint* is used.